newrelic/helm-charts/library/common-library/DEVELOPERS.md

 This function templates the secret that is used by agents and integrations with the license Key provided by the user.
 It will template nothing (empty string) if the user provides a custom pair of secret name and key.

-This template also does the safety checks of failing in case the user has not provided any license key or custom secret.
+This template also fails in case the user has not provided any license key or custom secret so no safety checks have to be done by chart writers.

 You just must have a template with these two lines:
 ```mustache